sanichi/elm-md5/README.md

 ## Quick Start

-This library exposes just one function (_hex_) which returns the 128-bit MD5 digest as 32 hexadecimal characters.
+This library exposes just one function (_hex_) which takes one _String_ input and returns the 128-bit MD5 digest as a _String_ of 32 hexadecimal characters.

 ```elm
 MD5.hex ""          == "d41d8cd98f00b204e9800998ecf8427e"